-Here we are at mid-year 2020, nearly six months into the Coronavirus (COVID-19) pandemic.
+Here we are, several months into the Coronavirus (COVID-19) pandemic.
 The numbers tell a terrible story.
-Worldwide, the pandemic has afflicted over 12.2 million people and killed more than 553,000.
+Worldwide, the pandemic has afflicted over 30.8 million people and killed more than 958,000.
 And, even though the U.S. population of 330 million is only 4.1 percent of the world’s nearly 8 billion people, Americans account for more than 25 percent of all COVID-19 cases and deaths in the world.

 By any measure, when compared with other nations, these numbers tell a story of our country and our national government being shamefully unprepared.
 We never had a real plan in place, and we still don’t have a national plan.
 Instead, we have a President who is obviously unwilling and unable to mobilize his own government in an organized national response to the biggest public health crisis in 100 years.

 But the failure of planning and leadership isn’t limited to the White House.
-While the spread of infection and the response to COVID-19 has varied from state to state — and while the numbers in California and here in Orange County have been better than elsewhere in the U.S. — the scale of disease and death in Orange County is unprecedented.
+While the spread of infection and the response to COVID-19 has varied from state to state — and while the numbers here in Orange County have been better than some areas in the U.S. — the scale of disease and death in Orange County is unprecedented.

 A Closer Look at Orange County and Irvine